sonjageorgievska/current/proposals/Agile-SIG.md

 ## Plans for period until end of April 2020
 <!--  help text goes here  -->
-- **Introduction sessions**: Familirize ourselves with Agile, Scrum, Kanban.
-The reasoning behind Agile, the terminology, etc.
-Reading a book together, following an onlie course
+- **Introduction sessions**: Familiarize ourselves with Agile, Scrum, Kanban, etc. Learn about the reasoning behind Agile, the terminology, etc. Read a book together, following an online course.
-- **Agile/Scrum in-house training**: generic Agile overview course or a more spesific training such as Scrum/other.
+- **Agile/Scrum in-house training**: generic Agile overview course or a more specific training such as Scrum/other.
-- **expirience/implimentation/problems-solving sessions**: Scrum masters/development team/projects owners share thier problems/questions and we disucss them.
+- **•	experience/implementation/problems-solving sessions**: Scrum masters/development team/projects owners share their problems/questions and we discuss them.

 ## What are the expected outputs of the proposed SIG?